17 ministers to be sworn into BSY led Karnataka govt: Full list here

 Yediyurappa was sworn as Chief Minister for a fourth time on July 26.

-He alone took the oath succeeding H D Kumaraswamy three days after the Congress-JDS coalition government crumbled under the weight of a rebellion by a big chunk of its lawmakers, when it lost the motion of confidence in the state assembly.
+He alone took the oath succeeding H D Kumaraswamy three days after the Congress-JDS coalition government crumbled under the weight of a rebellion by a big chunk of its lawmakers when it lost the motion of confidence in the state assembly.

 On July 29, the BJP government in Karnataka won the confidence motion, ending the month-long political turbulence in the state.